Introduction

-Virginia Haufler is Associate Professor in the Department of Government and Politics at the University of Maryland, College Park and is affiliated with the Center for International Development and Conflict Management.
-She is the 2022-23 Fulbright Canada-PETF Fellow and Joint Chair in Contemporary Policy at the McGill Institute for the Study of Canada.
+Virginia Haufler is a Professor in the Department of Government and Politics at the University of Maryland, College Park, and an associate of the Center for International Development and Conflict Management.
+She was a 2022-23 Fulbright Canada-Pierre Elliott Trudeau Fellow, residing in Montréal, in fall 2022 where she held the Joint Chair in Contemporary Policy at the McGill Institute for the Study of Canada.
+She currently is a Pierre Elliott Trudeau Fellow 2023-25.

-Her research focuses on the changing nature of governance in the global political economy, especially the role of transnational corporations and corporate social responsibility.
-She has published her work in leading journals and presented it in numerous conferences and public talks around the world.
+Dr. Haufler’s research examines the changing nature of governance in the global political economy, focusing on the role of transnational corporations, private governance, and corporate social responsibility.
+She has published books, chapters, and articles on a wide array of industries and issues, including transnational labor standards, internet privacy, political risk, corporate conflict prevention, and climate change.
+She has presented her work at conferences, workshops, and public venues around the world.

 She has a M.A./Ph.D from Cornell University and dual B.A. from Pennsylvania State University.